DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 6h.
 Focus on specific actions for pupils and providing time for pupils to respond to feedback

 6i.
-Appreciate that pupils’ responses to feedback can vary depending on a range of social factors (e.g. the message the feedback contains…)
+Appreciate that pupils' responses to feedback can vary depending on a range of social factors (e.g. the message the feedback contains…)

 6n.
 Use verbal feedback during lessons in place of written feedback after lessons where possible

 6p.
 Reduce the opportunity cost of marking (e.g. by using abbreviations and codes in written feedback)

-The impact the inquiry has had on Louise’s beliefs and workload
+The impact the inquiry has had on Louise's beliefs and workload

 She is now much firmer in her belief that:

-4.1 Effective teachers can transform pupils’ knowledge, capabilities and beliefs about knowledge
+4.1 Effective teachers can transform pupils' knowledge, capabilities and beliefs about knowledge

-6.1 Effective assessment is critical to teaching because it provides teachers with information about pupils’ understanding and needs
+6.1 Effective assessment is critical to teaching because it provides teachers with information about pupils' understanding and needs

 6.4 To be of value, teachers use information from assessments to inform the decisions they make; in turn, pupils must be able to act on feedback for it to have an effect